Polkadot-Blockchain-Academy/pba-content/syllabus/midterm/midterm-instructions.md

 # Midterm Assignment for the Polkadot Blockchain Academy

-This assignment is intended to assess whether the PBA learners have understood the core concepts in Modules 1, 2 and 3.
-Learners will take an existing white paper and dissect it to explain the core concepts underlying its logic, using the concepts learned in the first three modules.
+This assignment is intended to assess your understanding of the core concepts in Modules 1, 2 and 3.
+This assignment consists of taking an existing white paper and dissecting it to explain the core concepts underlying its logic, using what you have learnt in the first three modules.

-Students will work in groups of 3-4 to complete this project- there should be 12-16 groups.
-Each group will be assigned a whitepaper to analyse.
+You will work in groups of 5-6 to complete this project and each group will be assigned a whitepaper to analyse.

 ## Project Prompt

 Over the past weeks, we have covered many of the core technologies and concepts underscoring the power of Blockchain; concepts in economics, governance, cryptography.

-In this midterm project, you will work with a small group to reverse engineer a blockchain or blockchain project and evaluate how a real blockchain project addresses the following topics:
+In this midterm project, you will work with a small group to reverse engineer a blockchain project and evaluate how a real blockchain project addresses the following topics:

 * Cryptography (Primitives, Digital Signatures, Hashing, Tries)
 * Tokenomics (Market Economics, Token Utility, Token Allocation,Token Distribution)